franzis17/Student-Credit-Assessment-System/crl_database/README.txt

 4. Run the bash script to compile the application
 Use the bash script provided in the source file to compile and run the application.

-** Using the scripts to install and run the application ** First, you must change the permission to allow the script on your computer.
-(If you want, check the code of each scripts to see if you trust it first) change the permission of script to be executable: chmod +x install.sh run.sh
+First, you must change the permission to allow the script on your computer.
+(If you want, check the code of each scripts to see if you trust it first)
+Note: The following command runs on Linux.

+[ a. change the permission of the script to be executable ]
+run: chmod +x install.sh run.sh

-[To install the application (ONLY DO ONCE)]
+[ b.
+To install the application ]
+Note: ONLY DO ONCE
 run: ./install.sh

-[To run the frontend and backend services/application]
+[ c.
+To run the frontend and backend services/application ]
 run: ./run.sh